Affordable Lighting Setups for Small Streamers

 If you’re using OBS or Streamlabs, your lighting setup plays a huge role in scene clarity.

-Better lighting reduces the need for heavy contrast or exposure filters in OBS, which:
+Better lighting reduces the need for heavy contrast or exposure filters in OBS

 Your face becomes a silhouette.
 Use a front-facing light too.